GM862001/GM862001/README.md

 🎓Academic backgroud:
 * Bachelor of Science in Computer Engineering at the Università di Pisa (expected graduation data: 2021/09)

-📚 Academic repositories:
+📚 Academic projects:
 * ERP_Database

-📌 Projects:
+📌 Other projects:
 _Coming soon..._

 📫 Contacts: